carlobortolan/embloy/README.md

 via an authentication barrier.
 Credentials are provided on a need-to-know basis.
 The FeedGenerator ranks each element of a set of jobs (or "slice") that are provided by the Rails backend.
 The resulting feed is then displayed to the user.***

-The job feed delivers personalized job recommendations based on the users preferences and behavior.
+The job feed delivers personalized job recommendations based on the user's preferences and behavior.
 The user can also utilize our advanced search functionality, which includes comprehensive filtering and sorting options for direct job exploration.